Frequently Asked Questions

 2. How do I order contracts and articles from the Guild?

-Guild members can order any of the Guild’s model contracts in PDF format by emailing email@example.com with “Contract Request” in the Subject line.
+Guild members can download any of the Guild’s model contracts in PDF format by visiting the Contracts page.
 If you are an author’s representative (agent, manager, attorney, or other similar professional), you must be a Business Subscriber to order Guild materials.

 If you do not know which specific model will serve as the best starting point for your transaction, please contact the Business Affairs Department.

 3. Does the Guild review contracts?
 What contract will you review?
 How should I send them to you?

 Guild members are required to use the Guild’s Approved Production Contract for all First Class productions (i.e., Broadway and equivalent productions throughout the U.S., Canada and London’s West End).
 These agreements are subject to the Guild’s certification.
 In addition, the Business Affairs Department will review a member’s unsigned contracts for other theater-related matters, including production agreements, collaboration agreements, publishing agreements, agency agreements and underlying rights agreements.

-The agreements can be submitted by email, mail or fax.
+The agreements can be submitted through the Help Desk, by mail or by fax.

 4. What contracts will you NOT review?